Traditional Walnut Boat Craft

 Materials: One walnut half per boat, a candle & match,toothpick or similar, large tape for the sail or piece of paper/ coloured paper/ painted on paper/ paper with a skull & cross bone!

-1. The best way to split your walnut, is with a large knife – like a bread knife – on a chopping board.
-Ease your knife into a weak spot in the walnut and gently prize it open.
-Needless to say, do take care and ensure that small hands are not getting over excited and in the way
+1. The best way to split your walnut, is with a knife on a chopping board.
+Ease your knife into a weak spot (at the more round “bottom” part of the walnut and gently prize it open.
+Sometimes tapping it helps a little.
+Needless to say, do take care and ensure that small hands are not getting over excited and in the way.
+I find the older the nut the easier it will crack open!

 2. Fill the walnut with wax.
 This is a great craft for letting your children try something where they have to take care – of course, you must supervise at all time and make sure they don’t burn themselves, but they will be thrilled to have had a go.
 Red Ted, being only just 3yrs, was allowed to briefly (!) hold the candle.